 Because they’re made of cotton, the liners are very breathable.
 They’re also thin enough that you barely notice that they’re there.
 At the end of the day, you can throw them in the washing machine with your other clothes, or for a more thorough cleaning, hand wash them yourself.

-At three for Php250 (or at the promo price of six for Php500), they cost more than a pack of disposable panty liners, but in the long run, you’re actually saving money.
+At three for Php250, they cost more than a pack of disposable panty liners, but in the long run, you’re actually saving money.
 I used to buy packs of 40 disposable liners at a time which would last for a little over a month.
 These cost about Php100.
 I’ve been using Q Liners for more than three months now, and they’re still in good shape aside from some barely-noticeable stains.
 That’s six pieces in rotation instead of nearly a hundred ultimately getting tossed in the trash.

 Cloth liners are also good for the environment because using them reduces the amount of single-use plastic you consume.
 If you’re wary of potentially harmful chemicals in the products you use, you’ll be glad to know that cloth liners are free of all of them.
 Some tests have shown panty liners to include carcinogens, reproductive toxicants, neurotoxins, and irritants.
 There’s no need to worry about that if you switch to reusable liners.

 Since the time I bought liners from them, Q Eco Craft has created a longer version available now for Php120 each or Php300 for three.
 Their other products include handmade soaps, reusable metal straws, and the “unsponge” – an eco-friendly, zero-waste alternative to sponges.
 You can use it on dishes, counters and other surfaces, as a bath loofah, and even as an ice pack.

 Learn more about Q Eco Craft Organics on Facebook.

 One thought on “Ditch the Disposables with Reusable Cotton Q Liners”